 There are three molecules that make up sugars:

-• Glucose

-.
-It is converted immediately to glucose in the liver. • Fructose
+• Galactose, which is present in milk.
+It is converted immediately to glucose in the liver.

 Long-term consequences of excess fructose consumption are-